Last-Minute Book Week Costumes: 15 Ideas Under $40 for Aussie Kids

 14. Dinosaur Set

-A lightweight dinosaur costume with tail, claws, and a headband (not a full plush suit — those can overheat on parade day) is under $35 and makes for one of the most enthusiastic parade entries you'll see.
+A lightweight dinosaur costume with tail, claws, and a headband (not a full plush suit — those can overheat on parade day) makes for one of the most enthusiastic parade entries you'll see.
 Tie it to a dinosaur picture book and you've got a solid Book Week costume with minimal effort.

 15. Cinderella

 The blue ball gown silhouette is instantly recognisable — you don't even need to say the character name.
-Simple Cinderella sets under $38 are widely available and comfortable enough for a school day if you choose a version without a heavy petticoat underneath.
+Simple Cinderella sets are comfortable enough for a school day if you choose a version without a heavy petticoat underneath.
 Your child just needs to be ready to explain which part of Cinderella's story they love most.

 How to Order Last-Minute and Actually Get It in Time

-All last-minute book week costumes in our dedicated express-eligible collection are currently in stock in our Melbourne warehouse.
-No waiting on international shipments.
+Everything in our last-minute book week costumes collection ships from our Melbourne warehouse — no waiting on international shipments.

 Quick Tips to Make Any Simple Costume More "Book Week"